-Date invested Maturity date Amount invested Interest rate Carrying amount Impairment Principal default mvesteu uale £000 % £000 £000 % Landsbanki 25/6/07 25/6/09 1,000 6.32 779 284 5.15
+Date invested Maturity date Amount invested Interest rate Carrying amount Impairment Principal default £000 % £000 £000 % Landsbanki 25/6/07 25/6/09 1,000 6.32 779 284 5.15

 All monies within these institutions are currently subject to the respective administration and receivership processes.
-The amounts and timing of payments the Council will determined depositors such as be bv the to administrators/receivers.
+The amounts and timing of payments depositors such as the Council will be determined bv to the administrators/receivers.
 The current situation with regards to recovery of the sums deposited varies between each institution.
 Based on the latest available information, the Council considers it appropriate to consider an impairment adjustment for the deposit and has taken the action outlined below.
 The current position on estimated future payouts is as shown in the following table and the Council has used these estimates to calculate a likely impairment based on recovering 94.85p in the £.